jrudar/Triglav/docs/CONTRIBUTING.md

 #### Create a new issue

 If you spot a problem, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If an doesn't exist, you can open a new [issue](https://github.com/jrudar/Triglav/issues/new).
+We will try to address your issue in a timely manner.

 #### Solve an issue